 Celebrate our national anthem’s proclamation anniversary (19 April) by:

-- singing Advance Australia Fair from the roof tops in full cry, wherever you may be
+- singing Advance Australia Fair from the roof tops in full cry, wherever you may be (and flying the Aussie flag in pride)

 - reading all the five verses of our anthem’s original version